nus-cs2030s/2324-s2/docs/18-interface.md

 I i2 = (I) new A(); // Also compiles?
 ```

 Note that even though `A` does not implement `I`, the Java compiler allows this code to compile.
-Constrast this with casting between classes which have no subtype relationship:
+Contrast this with casting between classes that have no subtype relationship:

 ```Java
 A a = (A) new B(); // Does not compile
 B a = (B) new A(); // Does not compile
 ```

 How do we explain this?
-Well, the Java compiler will not let us cast, when it is provable that it won't work, i.e. casting between two classes which have no subtype relationship.
+Well, the Java compiler does not let us cast when it is provable that it will not work, i.e. casting between two classes that have no subtype relationship.
 However, for interfaces, there is the *possibility* that a subclass *could* implement the interface and therefore Java allows it to compile.
 Consider one such potential subclass `AI`:

 ```Java
 class AI extends A implements I{